Luke Masamvu Biography, Career, Covid-19 Death- Pindula

 |Zimbabwe African National Union Patriotic Front

-Luke Phibion Masamvu is a Zimbabwean politician who was once a member of parliament for Mutasa North constituency.
+Luke Phibion Masamvu was a Zimbabwean politician who was once a member of parliament for Mutasa North constituency.
 He died in January 2021 from Covid-19.
 His death was confirmed by Tino Machakaire.

 Background